ENTERPRISE TERMS OF SERVICE

 (a) SWI Indemnification.
 Subject to Section 8.4(b), SWI will defend Customer against any claim, suit or proceeding brought by a third party ("Claims") alleging that Customer's use of the SWI Platform as permitted hereunder infringes or misappropriates such third party's issued patents or trade secrets, and will indemnify and hold harmless Customer against any damages and costs awarded against Customer or agreed in settlement by SWI (including reasonable attorneys' fees) resulting from such Claim.

 (b) Exclusions.
-SWI’s obligations under Section 8.4(a) will not apply if the underlying third-party Claim arises from or as a result of: (i) Customer’s breach of this Agreement, negligence, willful misconduct or fraud; (ii) any Customer Content; (iii) Customer’s failure to use any enhancements, modifications, or updates to the SWI Platform that have been provided by SWI; (iv) modifications to the SWI Platform by anyone other than SWI; or (v) combinations of the SWI Platform with software, data or materials not provided by SWI.
+SWI's obligations under Section 8.4(a) will not apply if the underlying third-party Claim arises from or as a result of: (i) Customer's breach of this Agreement, negligence, willful misconduct or fraud; (ii) any Customer Content; (iii) Customer's failure to use any enhancements, modifications, or updates to the SWI Platform that have been provided by SWI; (iv) modifications to the SWI Platform by anyone other than SWI; (v) combinations of the SWI Platform with software, data or materials not provided by SWI; or (vi) any use of the SWI Platform by Customer on the Free Tier.

 (c) IP Remedies.
 If SWI reasonably believes the SWI Platform (or any component thereof) could infringe or misappropriate any third party's intellectual property rights, SWI may, at its sole option and expense use commercially reasonable efforts to: (i) modify or replace the SWI Platform, or any component or part thereof, to make it non-infringing; or (ii) procure the right for Customer to continue use.
 If SWI determines that neither alternative is commercially practicable, SWI may terminate this Agreement, in its entirety or with respect to the affected component, by providing written notice to Customer.
 The rights and remedies set forth in this Section 8.4(c) will constitute Customer's sole and exclusive remedy for any infringement or misappropriation of intellectual property rights in connection with the SWI Platform.